 Eesley, Charles; Lenox, Michael.
 Secondary Stakeholder Actions and the Selection of Firm Targets.
 (R&R) Also Best Paper Proceedings of the 2006 Academy of Management Conference (include only the top 10% of presented papers)I noticed a puzzle regarding why the largest firms were targeted most often, even though they were among the “cleanest” firms in their industries.
 Secondary Stakeholder Actions and the Selection of Firm Targets.
 (R&R at Strategic Management Journal, with Michael Lenox) examines how different types of social movement organizations choose to target certain firms and what tactics they adopt.
 Prior work had focused on why certain issues become salient.
 We contribute by linking stakeholder characteristics to interest vs. identity-based targeting behavior and then show who targets more visible and relatively “dirtier” firms with confrontational tactics.
 This paper received the Academy of Management Best Paper Proceedings in 2006 (only the top 10% of presented papers).

-Abstract: By integrating research on the primary mechanisms of coercive tactics with work on the public and private politics behind firms’ social change, we develop and test a framework of different activist groups and their tactics in demanding firms to change.
-While work on activism against firms does not usually distinguish among activist types or examine their variety of tactics, we theorize and show that activists of different types (e.g., NGOs versus religious groups and asset managers) rely on dissimilar tactics (e.g., boycotts and protests versus lawsuits and proxy votes).
-Further, we show how extra-institutional tactics primarily operate by dragging companies “through the mud” with public media attention, whereas institutional tactics operate relatively privately and receive little media attention, instead relating to measures of investor risk.
-These findings suggest that activists who rely on dissimilar tactics to make change have both different values underlying their behavior, as well as varying abilities to use these mechanisms in order to coerce firms to change.
+Abstract: We examine different activist groups and their tactics in demanding that firms change.
+While work on activism against firms does not usually distinguish among activist types or examine their variety of tactics, we show that activists of different types (e.g., social movement organizations versus religious groups and activist investors) rely on dissimilar tactics (e.g., boycotts and protests versus lawsuits and proxy votes).
+Further, we show how protests and boycotts drag companies “through the mud” with media attention, whereas lawsuits and proxy votes receive relatively little media attention, instead relating more strongly to investor risk.
 This research presents a multifaceted view of activists and their tactics and suggests that using this more diverse approach in examining these phenomena can extend what we know about how and why firms are targeted.

 Much previous research has focused on how complex, unpredictable environments create a need for heterogeneous skills and less structured organizations.
 In contrast, my third stream of research examines how industry environments influence which entrepreneurs perform better.